Welcome

 formed to assist in grant writing and as a group, to consider the needs of the local community by community members.

-" ... so grateful for your generosity!"
+" ... so thankful for your generosity!"

 Pixabay